Court Reporters Certification

 If you meet the above criteria you may become recertified in Texas by following the procedures below:

-- Submit the CSR Renewal Form, located on the Forms page of our website, and submit copies of your CE documentation (i.e., copies of your certificates of attendance).
+- Submit the renewal form and submit copies of your CE documentation (i.e., copies of your certificates of attendance).

-- Complete all forms and mail them to the Commission (along with documentation confirming the above four criteria items) with the appropriate renewal fee(s).
-Please refer to Rule (d)(5) and (6) of the JBCC Rules for details.
+- Submit all required paperwork to the Commission (along with documentation confirming the above four criteria) with the appropriate renewal fee(s).
+Please refer to section 3.2 (g) of the JBCC Rules for details.

 The expiration date is established in rule and does not provide for extensions.
-Any certifications not renewed by December 31st of the year they expire will lapse into inactive status.
-Your only options would be as follows:
+Any certifications not renewed by the expiration date will lapse into inactive status and your options would be as follows, under section 3.2 of the JBCC Rules:

 - Certifications which have been expired for 90 days or less may be renewed but the CSR is required to pay 1½ times the renewal fee;